Knee Replacement Facts & the Alternative Therapies Available

-knee replacement surgery, TKR or knee arthroplasty is an open knee surgery where the articular surface of the knee is replaced.
+Knee replacement surgery, TKR or knee arthroplasty is an open knee surgery where they replace the articular surface of the knee.
 Total knee replacement surgery known as TKR is an option for a patient who has severe knee osteoarthritis.
 Surgery is an option for a severe knee injury that doesn’t respond to non-surgical treatments.
 Do not do the TKR, unless the articular surface is worn out entirely (100%).
-Researchers throughout the world agree that the TKR (total knee replacement surgery) should be the last option.
+Researchers throughout the world agree that the TKR should be the last option.
 In other words, you must exhaust all your conservative approaches before opting for a TKR.

-The Journal of Arthritis and Rheumatism published a study which reported a third of the total knee replacement (TKR) in the United States of America were inappropriate.
-The number one reason why it was reported as “inappropriate” was the fact that the majority of patients who obtained a TKR did so on a knee with mild or moderate osteoarthritis.
-The researchers related that knee replacement surgery should only be performed on patients that have severe osteoarthritis.
-According to researchers, the primary objective factor in a total knee replacement is the finding of severe osteoarthritis.
+The Journal of Arthritis and Rheumatism published a study which reported a third of the total knee replacement (TKR) was inappropriate.
+The number one reason for the “inappropriate” designation was the fact that the majority of patients who obtained a TKR did on a knee with mild or moderate osteoarthritis.
+The researchers related that knee replacement surgery should only be considered for patients with severe osteoarthritis.

-The decision to perform a total knee replacement surgery is not clear-cut, according to Dr. Jeffery Katz; professor of medicine and orthopedic surgery at Harvard Medical School in Boston.
-According to Dr. Katz, several parameters must be considered before opting for a total knee replacement surgery.
+The decision to perform a total knee replacement surgery is not clear-cut, according to Dr. Jeffery Katz.
+Dr. Katz is a professor of medicine and orthopedic surgery at Harvard Medical School in Boston.
+According to him, a clinician must look at several parameters, before opting for a total knee replacement surgery.
 The two most critical according to him are:

 1).
 Patient must be in good preoperative health and function.

 2).
-Delay to knee replacement surgery as the implant will eventually wear out.
+Delay in knee replacement surgery as the implant will eventually wear out.

 He related that although advancements have improved the total knee replacement, surgery should be the last option.
-Dr. Katz related that the eventual wearing out of the implant is a concern, and as such the earlier one has a total knee replacement surgery, the greater the risk of implant failures in a recipient’s lifetime.
+Dr. Katz related that the eventual wearing out of the implant is a concern.
+And as such, the earlier one has a total knee replacement surgery, the greater the risk of implant failures in a recipient’s lifetime.